nuxt/website-v2/content/en/api/configuration-render.md

 Note that these CSP settings are only effective when using Nuxt server to serve your SSR application.
 The Policies defined under `csp.policies` are added to the response `Content-Security-Policy` HTTP header.

+These settings are read by the Nuxt server directly from `nuxt.config.js`.
+This means changes to these settings take effect when the server is restarted.
+There is no need to rebuild the application to update the CSP settings.

 In order to add [`<meta http-equiv="Content-Security-Policy"/>`](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to the `<head>` you need to set `csp.addMeta` to `true`.
 Please note that this feature is independent of the `csp.policies` configuration:
 - it only adds a `script-src` type policy, and
 - the `script-src` policy only contains the hashes of the inline `<script>` tags.